Berlin Wall: Polling

 A small minority still support the wall or even support rebuilding the wall back up.
 In 2008 a poll found that 11% of participants from the former West Berlin and 12% from the former East Berlin said it would be better if the wall was still in place.

 A November 2009 poll found that 12% of Germans said the wall should be rebuilt.
 The poll also found that in the former West German states support was at 12% and in the former East German states it was 13%.
 A September 2009 poll found 15% of Germans supported a wall, while in the west it was 16% and in the east it was at 10%.

 A 2010 poll from Emnid for Bild, found that 24% of West Germans and 23% of East Germans wished for the wall still being in place.

 A 2011 poll from Forsa found 35% of Berliners thought the construction of the Wall was not so wrong with supporters of the Left Party at 74%.

 A 2019 poll from Berliner Zeitung on the 30th anniversary, found that 8% of Berliners supported the idea if the wall was still standing, The overwhelming majority of Berliners at 87% however supported the fall of the wall.
 The poll also found that 28% of the Alternative for Germany (AfD) and 16% of Free Democratic Party (FDP) supporters supported bringing back the wall.
 A 2019 Yougov poll found that 13% of Germans wanted the wall back, in the West support was at 14% and in the East it was 13%.

-Related media

-Documentaries

-Documentary films specifically about the Berlin Wall include: